marcaparent/bank-account-parser/README.md

 # Using the script

-Fetches account information from a TD Canada Trust or AccesD Desjardins ccount, and sends them by email.
+Fetches account information from a TD Canada Trust or AccesD Desjardins account, and sends them by email.
 The format is the following:

     ACCOUNT NAME: balance